syncfusion-content/javascript-docs/js/Chart/Appearance.md

 **Chart area background**

-Chart area background can be customized using the **background** property in chart area.
+The Chart area background can be customized by using the **background** property in the chart area.

 {% highlight js %}